TivFun/web-translator/README.md

 ## Minimalist AI Translator (Tampermonkey)

 A small, fast userscript that translates selected text on any webpage using your preferred AI provider.
-Designed for minimal friction: select text, hover the blue icon, get a macOS‑style translation popup, copy if needed, click outside to dismiss.
+Designed for minimal friction: select text, hover the blue icon, get a translation popup, copy if needed, click outside to dismiss.

 - **Sub‑readme ([中文](README.zh-CN.md))**: See `README.zh-CN.md`